How Much Does A New Patio Cost? | Checkatrade

 The benefits of a concrete patio

-One of the main benefits of opting for a concrete patio is that it can be laid on one, unbroken surface.
 This means that it isn’t likely to crack to allow weeds and moss to grow between the gaps, as they can do with a flagstone patio.

-Concrete is also incredibly durable, weatherproof, and easy to clean, making it ideal for outdoor paving.
 A concrete patio can also be stamped, engraved, coloured or textured to make it resemble a brick or flagstone patio, for just a fraction of the cost.

-To show you what is possible for your garden check out our concrete patio ideas.
+To show you what is possible for your garden, check out our concrete patio ideas.

 The drawbacks of a concrete patio